veloryn-intel/execution-constraint-engine/README.md

 ```

-### 3. Execution Flow
+### 2. Execution Flow
-ECE wrapped your execution:
+ECE evaluates execution around each step:
 PRE  → estimate cost
 EXEC → run function
 POST → compute actual cost

-If the next step is likely to exceed budget → execution stops.
+If the next step is likely to exceed budget → a BLOCK decision is returned.

 ### 4. Required Contract